-The Directors of SEI Global Assets Fund plc, whose names appear in the "Directory" section of the document, accept responsibility for the information contained in this document.
-To the best of the knowledge and belief of the Directors, who have taken all reasonable care to ensure that such is the case, the information contained in this document is in accordance with the facts and does not omit anything likely to affect the import of such information.
+The Directors of SEI Global Master Fund plc whose names appear in the "Directory" section of this document accept responsibility for the information contained in this document.
+To the best of the knowledge and belief of the Directors (who have taken all reasonable care to ensure that such is the case) the information contained in this Prospectus is accurate in all material respects and does not omit anything likely to affect the accuracy of such information.
+The Directors accept responsibility accordingly.

-SEI GLOBAL ASSETS FUND PLC
+SEI GLOBAL MASTER FUND PLC

-(a multi-portfolio umbrella fund incorporated as a variable capital limited liability investment company in Ireland with segregated liability between sub-funds on May 30, 2001 under registration number 343753 and authorised by the Central Bank of Ireland pursuant to the European Communities (Undertaking for Collective Investment in Transferable Securities) Regulations 2011 (as amended and as may be further amended))
+(a multi-portfolio umbrella fund incorporated as a variable capital limited liability investment company in Ireland with segregated liability between sub-funds on 11 January, 1996 under registration number 243230 and authorised by the Central Bank of Ireland pursuant to the European Communities (Undertaking for Collective Investment in Transferable Securities) Regulations 2011 (as amended and as may be further amended))